 Top Database by IO Throughput

 Although we perform a sizing assessment, there are some questions about the averages and the simulated peaks that are built into these values for large workloads.
-This section, to be found at the end of an AWR report, is exceptionally valuable, as it shows both the average flash and disk usage of the top ten databases on an Exadata.
-Although many may assume they want to size for peak in the cloud, most will clearly understand this doesn’t make sense when the majority of work, (over 95% is in the average range and with a simulated peak calculated in, can be upwards of 98% or more.)
+This section, to be found at the end of an AWR report, is exceptionally valuable, as it shows both the average flash and disk usage of the top ten databases on Exadata.
+Although many may assume they want to size for peak in the cloud, most will clearly understand this doesn’t make sense when most of the work, (over 95% is in the average range and with a simulated peak calculated in, can be upwards of 98% or more.)
 With this knowledge in hand, it is important to pay for what is needed, even for the highest of Oracle’s demand workloads and inspecting the Top Databases by IO Throughput can be enlightening for the resource needs for the database regularly.

-Top Databases by IO Throughput

-The top 10 databases by IO Throughput are displayed

-(*) indicates current database.
-Current database is always displayed.

-%Captured - % of Captured DB IO throughput

-Total - total IO throughput or IO requests (Flash + Disk)

-Ordered by IO Throughput desc